Are deer farmers going too far?

 10. Mr. 808

-Take a look at the brow tines of this buck, and the drop tines, and everything else… These deer defy the limits of nature.
+Take a look at the brow tines of this buck, as well as the drop tines and everything else.
+These deer defy the limits of nature.

 Thinking about farming deer after seeing these pictures?

-I think it’s important to note that all deer farms don’t grow these huge whitetial deer.
-Personally, my family has had a deer farm over 20 years.
-No, we don’t raise them to eat or shoot them – we are what other deer farmers would consider casual farmers.
+I think it’s important to note that not all deer farms don’t grow these huge bucks.
+My family has had a deer farm for more than 20 years.
+No, we don’t raise them to eat or shoot them; we’re what other deer farmers would consider casual farmers.

 Looking at these pictures many would claim that the deer are “unhealthy,” but knowing what these deer are worth, farmers do everything to keep their herd just as healthy as photogenic.